 The bus rolls on.
-Violet is out of control.
-She seems transformed but almost insane.
+Violet is exhilarated.
+She seems transformed.
 She digs through her purse and comes up with a small pair of scissors with which she promptly starts to cut large chunks out of her hair.
-She takes the hair and rolls it into balls and puts them in her purse.
-She pulls out some wipes and begins to manically scrape her face of all her makeup.
-She pulls down the bus window and sticks her head out, opening and closing her mouth.

 What a rush.
 It wasn't being a prostitute that was killing me.
 It was wanting to be an actress.
 God what a burden.
 Now it's lifted.
 You saved me Wayne.
 You gave up what I wanted.
 You threw away my dream.
 And I can see that we're the same.
 I see myself in you.
 And I hate me.
 But at least I know who I am.
 Thank you.